gregg55/project4_frontend/planning-directory/wireframe.md

-# WIREFRAME - PROJECT 4
+# WIREFRAME - PROJECT 4 Full Stack

 The Original Concept for the Wireframe was developed on 3/13/2020.